maksuturva/woocommerce_payment_module/docs/TESTING INSTRUCTIONS.md

 unlike our production environment services which are found under the domain https://www.maksuturva.fi.
 Test environment for Extranet services can be found similarly at https://test1.maksuturva.fi/extranet/ and https://test1.maksuturva.fi/dashboard/.

-If sandbox testing passes but testing with test server fails, the reason most likely is in communication URL, seller id or secret key.
-In that case you should first check that they are correct and no extra spaces are added in the beginning or end of the inputs.

 Svea Payments service APIs and Integration Guidelines
 -------------------------------
 Instructions and manuals for integration can be found at: